Improved Guarantees for Offline Stochastic Matching via New Ordered Contention Resolution Schemes: Algorithm and Analysis for

 \subsection{Description of Algorithm and Attenuation Functions}

 Our algorithm is based on the algorithm of~\citet{baveja2018improved}, but with an added attenuation factor.
-This algorithm first solves LP~\eqref{lp:matching} to get a fractional solution $(y_{e})_{e\in E}$.
-Then, the algorithm independently rounds the LP solution by setting, for each edge $e$, $Y_{e}=1$ with probability $y_{e}$ and $Y_{e}=0$ with probability $1-y_{e}$.
-Then, the algorithm generates a uniformly random permutation $\pi$ on $E$; the algorithm then proceeds to probe each edge $e\in E$, in the order of the permutation, if $Y_{e}=1$ and both endpoints are still safe (i.e., the endpoints are both umatched with remaining patience).
+This algorithm first solves LP~\eqref{lp:matching} to get a fractional solution $(y_{e})_{e\in E}$, and independently draws $Y_{e} \in \{0,1\}$ for each $e \in E$, where $\Pr[Y_e = 1] = y_e$.
+It generates a uniformly random \revisionchange{permutation on $E$}, and processes the edges sequentially in the order of the permutation.
+Specifically, $e$ is probed if and only if $Y_{e}=1$ and both endpoints of $e$ are currently \textit{free} (i.e., when $e$ is processed in the permutation, its endpoints are both \revisionchange{unmatched} and have remaining patience).

-Our algorithm adds an additional attenuation as follows.
-Let $a\colon E\to [0,1]$ be our attenuation function; then, when we get to an edge $e=\{u,v\}$, we generate a new Bernoulli random variable $A_{e}$ such that $\bE[A_{e}] = a(e)$.
-Then, we probe $e$ if \begin{enumerate} \item $e$ is \emph{safe} \item $Y_{e} = 1$, and \item $A_{e} = 1$ \end{enumerate} Pseudocode is given in Algorithm~\ref{alg:attenuate}.
-Recall that we can generate the permutation $\pi$ by first generating, for each $e\in E$, a uniformly random ``arrival time'' $x_{e}\in[0,1]$, and ordering the edges in increasing order of arrival time.
-Slightly abusively, we use $\pi(e) := x_{e}$ to refer to the arrival time of an edge $e$.
+Our algorithm adds additional attenuation as follows.
+Let $a\colon E\to [0,1]$ be our attenuation function.
+When we get to an edge $e=\{u,v\}$ in the permutation, we draw a new independent Bernoulli random variable $A_{e}$ such that $\Pr[A_{e} =1] = a(e)$.
+Then, we probe $e$ if \begin{enumerate} \item $e$ is free, \item $Y_{e} = 1$, and \item $A_{e} = 1$ \end{enumerate} Pseudocode is given in Algorithm~\ref{alg:attenuate}.
+Recall that we can generate the uniformly random permutation by first independently drawing a uniformly random ``arrival time'' $\pi(e)\in[0,1]$ for each $e \in E$, and ordering the edges in increasing order of arrival times.

 Our analysis allows for our $0.382$-approximation to be achieved for many choices of attenuation function.
 Specifically, our analysis will require a few key properties of our attenuation function, outlined in \Cref{def:attenprops} below. \begin{definition} We call an attenuation function $a(e)$ \emph{effective} if all of the following conditions hold: \begin{enumerate} \item $a(e)$ can be expressed as a function $\tilde{a}(z_{e})$ of $z_{e}$ \item $\tilde{a}(0) = 1$ \item $\ln(1-xz\tilde{a}(z))$ is a \emph{convex} function of $z\in[0,1]$ for any $x\in(0,1)$ \end{enumerate} \end{definition}